-Acquisitions and disposals generally take place through entering into a share purchase agreement, if the acquisition's scope is the target company's share capital, or an asset purchase agreement, if the purchaser hopes to acquire part or all of the target company's assets, liabilities or both.
+Acquisitions and disposals generally take place by:

+- entering into a share purchase agreement, if the purchaser's aim is to acquire the target company's share capital; or - an asset purchase agreement, if the purchaser hopes to acquire part or all of the target company's assets, liabilities or both.

 It is also possible for an investor to acquire control over a company by subscribing new shares in its share capital through a capital increase.
-In such a situation, an investor agreement would typically be entered into by the new investor and the former shareholders of the target company.
+Here, the new investor and former shareholders of the target company would usually enter into an investor agreement.